 Example #1 – Two Dates in a Number of Days

 Consider data as shown below, where we have two columns named First Date and Second Date:

 Step 1: In cell C2, use a usual subtraction method to subtract the First Date from the Second Date.
 Use the formula as =B2-A2.

-Step 2: Select entire column C and click on Home tab under the Number group section select either General or Number formatting through the dropdown list to convert it into numbers.
+Step 2: Select the entire column C and click on the Home tab under the Number group section; select General or Number formatting through the dropdown list to convert it into numbers.

-Step 3: Drag the formula until the last working row and you can see the difference between all dates into number of days as shown below.
-You can hit keyboard strokes Ctrl + D after selecting all the working cells.
+Step 3: Drag the formula until the last working row, and you can see the difference between all dates in a number of days, as shown below.
+After selecting all the working cells, you can hit keyboard strokes Ctrl + D.

 Example #2 – Two Dates in Number of Years